alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 }
 ~~~

-Setting the text in the rules text field is much the same, ultimately done by sending a window message.
+Setting the text in the rules text field is much the same as for the icon, ultimately done by sending a window message.
 Because even though it doesn’t look like a window to the user, technically, on the inside, as viewed from a programming perspective, *also a text field is a window*, called a **child window**.
 In Windows a child window is also called a **control**, and with more general system-independent terminology it’s called a **widget**.

 Anyway, any Windows window, whether a main window or a control, can have a text.
 A main window usually displays that text in its title bar, a.k.a. its caption; a button control displays the text as the button text; and a text field control, for obscure reasons called a **static** control, just displays the text because that’s its one and only purpose, to display text.
 To set the text of a window you can send it the **`WM_SETTEXT`** message, but as opposed to the situation for the icon here Windows provides a common wrapper function, `SetWindowText`, which is much easier to use (in particular, no casting required), so: